openmindednewby/cSharpInterviewPrep/notes/sub-notes/struct vs class when to use which.md

 } // stack frame is popped → memory reclaimed immediately
 ```

+**⚠️ Structs are not always stack-allocated:**

+- If they are fields of a heap object, they live inside that object
+- If they are boxed (cast to object or interface), they go to the heap
+- Large structs copied often can hurt performance

 **Q: What pitfalls occur when structs are too large?**

 A: Copies become expensive, especially when passing by value.
 This can negate performance gains and increase stack usage.
 Use `in`/`ref` parameters or switch to classes if the struct grows.